Juan Luis Guerra 4.40 wins album of the year at the 2024 Latin Grammys, a 25th anniversary party

 He was honored as the Latin Grammys' Person of the Year at a ceremony the night before, and given his award on stage Thursday night by Jon Bon Jovi.
 Past winners include Juanes, Laura Pausini, Marco Antonio Solís, Rubén Blades and more.

 The first award of the night was given out shortly thereafter: best contemporary Música Mexicana album to Carín León for his "Boca Chueca, Vol. 1."
 Then Joe Jonas and Ela Taubert teamed up for a bilingual take on her viral hit, "¿Cómo Pasó?"
-A few hours later, she'd take home the coveted best new artist trophy, delivering a heartfelt speech while struggling to hold back tears.
+A few hours later, she'd take home the coveted best new artist trophy, delivering a heartfelt speech.

+“I think any musician or artist dreams of a moment like this,” she said through tears.
+“I want to thank God because he gave me this dream, to my mother for having believed in me from the beginning… to all the nominees, this is yours, I admire and respect you very much, to the people who listen to my music, you brought me here, thank you very, very much.”

 Song of the year went to Jorge Drexler for his composition, “Derrumbe.”